 How much money will it cost?

 There is a band participation fee of $40, in addition to the price of securing an instrument to play.
-Quinlan & Fabish Music offers an exceptional rent-to-own program, and their prices can be found at www.qandf.com.
-You will have an opportunity to rent an instrument from Quinlan & Fabish at our parent night on Tuesday, May 1st.
+Quinlan & Fabish Music offers an exceptional rent-to-own program.
+Their prices can be found at www.qandf.com.
 If you already own an instrument, or find a quality-instrument somewhere else, you are welcome to use that too!

 What additional supplies will need to be purchased?

 Every student will need a copy of Tradition of Excellence Book 1 for their instrument, published by Kjos.
-Students should also have folding music stand.
-Both of these can be purchased at Registration Night, at www.qandf.com or at any music store
+Students should also have a folding music stand to use at home.
+Both of these can be purchased at Registration Night, at www.qandf.com or at any music store.

 When do I get my instrument?